 - Camomile tea is great for reducing hangxiety, or hangover induced-anxiety, brought on as a result of drinking.
 This can be as taxing emotionally as some of the physical symptoms of a hangover.
 Chamomile can also help you sleep more soundly and relieve an upset stomach.

 - Ginger is one of the best natural remedies for soothing an upset stomach and aiding digestion.
 Ginger can either be brewed on its own or mixed fresh into a smoothie.

 - Red Ginseng mitigates hangover severity following heavy drinking lower blood alcohol levels and thus the symptoms associated with a hangover.

 Use your multi gel pack cold to reduce inflammation in your stomach and symptoms of nausea as well as on your head to numb the sensation of a hangover headache.

 Fresh air can do you the world of good when you have a hangover!
 But opt for a gentle stroll instead of a run or a gym workout.
 Because alcohol is a diuretic, you'll be very dehydrated the next morning.
 Heavy exercise will cause you to sweat, meaning you'll lose even more fluids.
 You need to be hydrated when you exercise to maintain blood flow through your body which is essential for delivering oxygen and nutrients to your muscles.
 Make sure you rest and let your body recover and rehydrate before doing any strenuous exercise.

-Don’t suffer this Christmas!
+Don’t suffer the dreaded hangover!
 We’ve got your back…….and your tummy and your head! 🙌